willfitzhugh99/Data-Pipeline-To-Tableau/README.md

 All together, this creates a customizable way to view information on upcoming soccer games.

-Here is the link to the Tableau dashboard (it can be downloaded): https://public.tableau.com/app/profile/william.fitzhugh/viz/EuropeanSoccerMatchPreview/Dashboard5
+Here is the link to the Tableau dashboard: https://public.tableau.com/app/profile/william.fitzhugh/viz/EuropeanSoccerMatchPreview/Dashboard5